joanelVR/Markov-Model/README.md

 # __Prerequesites__
 ##### [C++](http://www.cyberprogrammers.net/2015/11/top-9-best-cc-ides-for-windowsmac-os.html) needs to be used in order to run this program.
 Follow the link provided that shows some C/C++ IDEs that could be used to run the program.
 # __Running the Program__
 ##### The functions to test the program must be written in the main.c file.
-Run the program by reading the necessary information from text file.
-One is given as an example.
+Run the program by first reading integers k and T, and then reading the necessary information from text file.
+One is given as an example (see pic for command on how to call the program correctly).
 # __Author__
 ##### This program was written by Joanel Vasquez